-There are good social media tactics, there are bad social media tactics, and there are social media tactics that deserve to be bulldozed.
+There are good social media tactics, there are bad social media tactics, and then there are social media tactics that you should completely avoid.

 2. Facebook groups for events

-There is nothing more harrowing than being added to a club-night guest list group by a random promoter acquaintance you haven’t seen since freshers week at University eight years ago.
+Nothing is more harrowing than being added to a club-night guest list group by a random promoter acquaintance you haven’t seen since Freshers Week at university eight years ago.
 But it happens.

-Some services can seem intuitive enough, making use of hashtags to target content that might want to engage with.
-But at the rate that automated comment services work, sooner or later one of those seemingly random innocent comment combinations is going to look not-so innocent next to a particular photo – say for instance the comment “Wow, gorgeous! 😍” was generated next to a photo of a small business owner’s children on holiday.
-Not good.
+Some bot services can seem intuitive enough, making use of hashtags to target content that you might want to engage with.
+But at the rate that automated comment services work, sooner or later one of those seemingly innocent comment combinations is going to pair up with an irrelevant photo – say for instance the comment “Love this, so gorgeous!” was generated under a photo of a dentistry operation… Inappropriate and irrelevant.

-Tagging can undoubtedly come in useful for expanding reach and building social media discourse.
-But like anything else on social media, it should only be engaged with if it offers value to users.
-Tagging a user in a conversation that is of little to no importance to them is a redundant endeavour and can actually harm a brand’s image.
+Tagging can undoubtedly come in useful for expanding reach and engaging in social media discourse.
+But like anything else on social media, it should only be utilised when it offers value to users.
+Tagging a user in a conversation that is of little or no importance to them is a redundant endeavour and can harm your brand’s image.
 It is effectively wasting their and your time and could ruin any future relationship with the user/brand.
 Tagging multiple random accounts is even worse.